chef-boneyard/chef-rfc/new/rfcXXX-lifecycle-and-release-policies.md

 Chef OSS that falls under Cadence Release is under heavy development by the community and Chef Software and is released on a regular cadence.
 Cadence Releases help ensure that Chef Maintainers get new features and minor bug fixes out to users in a timeline fashion while not overloading the users with numerous releases and monotonically growing version numbers.

 Because of the high velocity of development, it is possible for many new features to be added during any given release cycle.
 To keep the version numbers of [Stable Releases](#stable-release) meaningful, the **MINOR** version will increment by one for each Stable Release.
-This means that many new features may be added between two Stable Releases, but the **MINOR** version will only increment by one. _Please Note: If a [Hot Fix Release](#hot-fix-release) is necessary, the `MINOR` version may bump by two between two scheduled releases._
+This means that many new features may be added between two Stable Releases, but the **MINOR** version will only increment by one.

 Because so much can change from release to release, maintainers will select a `MAJOR.MINOR.PATCH` build as a [Release Candidate](#release-candidate).
 Maintainers will follow a slightly modified [Release Communication](#release-communication) procedure to make an announcement to the "chef-dev" [Discourse](https://discourse.chef.io) category, notifying users of the impending Stable Release.
 The maintainers will then wait a pre-determined amount of time to allow users for further testing.
 If no critical regressions or other release blockers are identified, the Stable Release will proceed as scheduled.